adamgreig/agg-kicad/README.md

 `.lib` file per symbol.

 Alternatively add `agg-kicad.lib` from the `lib` directory, which includes all symbols.
-This file is built using `scripts/compilelib.py`.
+This file is built using `scripts/compilelib.py` and kept up-to-date automatically.

 Each part contains supplier order codes and manufacturer part numbers where possible and sensible.
-Parts are drawn as per the KiCAD library conventions.
+Parts are drawn as per the conventions in `lib/README.md`, based on the KiCAD project conventions.

 Check the README in each library folder for details and notes on each part.